DIY Board and Batten Wainscoting

 Planning it all out can get complicated with so many measurements!
 I found a very helpful tool though!
 You can use the Wainscoting America Design System for free.
 Here’s what my design looks like with the tool…

-I decided to use an 1/8-inch panel of utility board or hardboard as the backing for my paneling.
+I decided to use a 1/8-inch panel of utility board or hardboard as the backing for my paneling.
 It is pretty inexpensive and comes in 4’x8′ panels.
-Just make sure there is a smooth side and that it is paint-able.
+Just make sure there is a smooth side and that it is paintable.
 Feel free to skip the backing board though if you want to!

 DIY Board and Batten Materials

-- miter saw (If you buy your wood at Home Depot or Lowes, they will make a certain numbers of cuts for you for free!)
+- Miter saw (If you buy your wood at Home Depot or Lowes, they will make a certain number of cuts for you for free!)

 - Caulk-EZ (optional)

 - Small paintbrush for cutting in edges (I used a 1-inch foam brush)